fopeczek/Sub-Mariano/docs/README.md

       -great grapic and music
       -Things from concepts above I don't want to write, because I'm lazy.

+Concept 4 - RPG with horror elements

+  	Singleplayer:
+   		RPG inspired by Hollow Knight, where you dive into horrors beneath water.
+     	Features:
+      -Lovecraft inspirations
+      -intese experimence
+      -platformer
+      -great grapic and music
+      -Things from concepts above I don't want to write, because I'm lazy.

 Inspiration:

 	Dave the diver